-Risk associated with investment in ADR/GDR/Foreign equity Securities/Overseas Mutual Funds/Overseas ETFs:
+4. Risks associated with investment in ADR/GDR/Foreign Equity Securities:

-It is AMC's belief that the investment in ADRs/GDRs/overseas securities/Overseas ETFs offers new investment and portfolio diversification opportunities into multi-market and multi-currency products.
+It is AMC's belief that the investment in ADRs/GDRs/foreign equity securities offers new investment and portfolio diversification opportunities into multimarket and multi-currency products.
 However, such investments also entail additional risks.
-Such investment opportunities may be pursued by the AMC provided they are considered appropriate in terms of the overall investment objectives of the Schemes.
-Since the Schemes would invest only partially in ADRs/GDRs/overseas securities/Overseas ETFs, there may not be readily available and widely accepted benchmarks to measure performance of the Schemes.
-To manage risks associated with foreign currency and interest rate exposure, the Fund may use derivatives for efficient portfolio management including hedging and in accordance with conditions as may be stipulated by SEBI/RBI from time to time.
+Such investment opportunities may be pursued by the AMC provided they are considered appropriate in terms of the overall investment objectives of the schemes.
+Since the Schemes would invest only partially in ADRs/GDRs/ foreign equity securities, there may not be readily available and widely accepted benchmarks to measure performance of the Schemes.
+To manage risks associated with foreign currency and interest rate exposure, the Scheme may use derivatives for efficient portfolio management including hedging and in accordance with conditions as may be stipulated by SEBI/RBI from time to time.

-To the extent that the assets of the Schemes will be invested in securities denominated in foreign currencies, the Indian Rupee equivalent of the net assets, distributions and income may be adversely affected by the changes in the value of certain foreign currencies relative to the Indian Rupee.
+To the extent that the assets of the Scheme will be invested in securities denominated in foreign currencies, the Indian Rupee equivalent of the net assets, distributions and income may be adversely affected by the changes in the value of certain foreign currencies relative to the Indian Rupee.
 The repatriation of capital also may be hampered by changes in regulations concerning exchange controls or political circumstances as well as the application to it of the other restrictions on investment.

-Offshore investments will be made subject to any/all approvals, conditions thereof as may be stipulated by SEBI/RBI and provided such investments do not result in expenses to the Fund in excess of the ceiling on expenses prescribed by and consistent with costs and expenses attendant to international investing.
-The Fund may, where necessary, appoint other intermediaries of repute as advisors, custodian/sub-custodians etc. for managing and administering such investments.
+Offshore investments will be made subject to any/all approvals, conditions thereof as may be stipulated by SEBI/RBI and provided such investments do not result in expenses to the Scheme in excess of the ceiling on expenses prescribed by and consistent with costs and expenses attendant to international investing.
+The Scheme may, where necessary, appoint other intermediaries of repute as advisors, custodian/sub-custodians etc. for managing and administering such investments.
 The appointment of such intermediaries shall be in accordance with the applicable requirements of SEBI and within the permissible ceilings of expenses.
 The fees and expenses would illustratively include, besides the investment management fees, custody fees and costs, fees of appointed advisors and sub-managers, transaction costs, and overseas regulatory costs.